-The purpose of this Data Product Software Interface Specification (SIS) is to provide users of the Cassini RADAR Basic Image Data Record (BIDR) data set with a detailed description of the products and a description of how they were generated.
+The purpose of this Data Product Software Interface Specification (SIS) is to provide users of the Cassini RADAR Basic Image Data Record (BIDR) and SARTopo data set with a detailed description of the products and a description of how they were generated.
 BIDR data files are single pass SAR image data which are calibrated and gridded.
 The BIDR data set id is CO-SSA-RADAR-5-BIDR-V1.0 and its CODMAC level is 5.
+This document also includes description of the SARTopo data set, which is a product derived from the BIDR data set.
+The SARTopo data set id is CO-SSA-RADAR-5-STDR-V1.0 and its CODMAC level is 5.

-This SIS is intended to provide enough information to enable users to read and understand the BIDR products.
-The users for whom this SIS is intended are software developers, engineers, and scientists interested in accessing and using the BIDR products.
+This SIS is intended to provide enough information to enable users to read and understand the BIDR and SARTopo products.
+The users for whom this SIS is intended are software developers, engineers, and scientists interested in accessing and using the BIDR and SARTopo products.

-This document describes how Cassini RADAR Basic Image Data Records were processed, formatted, labeled, and uniquely identified.
-The document discusses standards used in generating the product and software that may be used to access the product.
-The data product structure and organization is described in sufficient detail to enable a user to read the product.
+This document describes how Cassini RADAR Basic Image Data Records and SARTopo products were processed, formatted, labeled, and uniquely identified.
+The document discusses standards used in generating the products and software that may be used to access the products.
+The data products' structure and organization is described in sufficient detail to enable a user to read the products.
 Finally, examples of product labels are provided.